lockevod/Karoo-KDoubleType/README.md

 - Horizontal fields rounds to integer numbers ( ie for speed 12.6 you will see 13)
 - If you chose vertical fields you can see 5 digits (including the decimal point for speed and slope).
 - Coloured zones are based in your Karoo zones.
 Slope zones are based in Hammerhead climber zones.
+- You can align text/image to the left or center in horizontal fields.

 ## Know Bugs
 - The max number of every field horizontal is 3 digits, but it's better if you don't mix two types with 3 digits always.